-As part of the core program each candidate will complete 100+ hours of practicum time in the schools.
+As part of the core program each candidate will complete up to 20 hours of practicum time in the schools in each course.
 This time in the schools will help candidates determine if they are committed to the intense, rigorous structure of the intern program.
 All intern candidates must pass their Gateway 2 before beginning the intern program.

 Belmont 4+1 Candidates